 - If you just give assets to the children, the assets do not receive a step-up in basis upon your death

 - If you just give assets to the children, will they spend it before you die?
-Having all the assets only be distributed to your children upon your death, while keeping it in one location until then, is likely better
+Having all the assets in the irrevocable trust only be distributed to your children upon your death, while keeping it in one location until then, is likely better

-- If the assets are in one irrevocable trust and you had a serious and unexpected downturn in health, the current trust beneficiary could terminate the trust and return the assets to you
+- If most of youar assets are placed in the irrevocable trust and you had a serious and unexpected downturn in health, the current trust beneficiary could terminate the trust and return the assets to you

 If you want to learn more about estate planning in Florida, including asset protection planning and irrevocable trusts, feel free to download a copy of my book the Top 20 Ways to Protect Your Florida Estate.